knpuniversity/whats-new-symfony3/knpu/form-updates.md

 Intentionally that is not possible anymore.
 If you want to replace something in a core type, you need to use a form type extension.
 That's the proper way to plug into the form type system and change whatever you want inside of the core.

+This will be one of the biggest changes for people, but fortunately it's mostly superficial.